patryk-bernasiewicz/superhero-app/README.md

 ```
 docker-compose -f docker-compose.dev.yml up
 ```

+You'll still need to install local dependencies (`yarn install`) to utilize Typescript & Eslint in your code.

 After those commands are done, you can access the app on `http://localhost:3000`, and any changes you make to the code will be automatically reflected in your browser!